WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - what I would suggest is to **make cloud watch log group as your target**.
 You will be able to see all the events!

 - one approach would be to create a _catch-all_ rule that forwards the events to a log group.

   Another would be to create additional log group target for each rule.
   No matter which approach you pick **remember about the CloudWatch costs.
 Use the _input transformer_ to ensure you log only what you need**

 - while adding artifical targets to test the event filtering works, how one might go about **seeing the output of the target rule?**.

   - very **handy** when the **rule invokes another service**

   - i would **recommend using _CloudTrail_** and **looking at the service event that the rule triggers**

   - **to my best knowledge** there is **no other way to track success of the delivery** – apart from **CloudWatch metrics**.

+##### Event Sampling

+The EventBridge service does not support event sampling out of the box.
+To enable event sampling, one can cleverly utilize event filtering.

+[Thi blog post](https://dev.to/aws-builders/one-weird-trick-for-sampling-eventbridge-events-mlp) talks about just that.
+Consider giving it a read!

 #### DLQ